-So when we’re thinking of off ice training, whether that be in season or off season, what we will be focusing on is the Hockey Strong – Hockey Training System.
+So when your thinking of off ice training, whether that be in season or off season, what you want to be focusing on is the Hockey Strong – Hockey Training System.

 The Training in Hockey Training